Slow the hell down: pedestrians are people too - Gay San Diego

 I’ve gotten quite animated on most of these occasions and sometimes I’ve jumped up and down or screamed at the driver who on some occasions was so close I could touch their hood.
 Some of the drivers have yelled back at me.

-Last year, the city painted a “high visibility” crosswalk there.
-Apparently I was not the only person experiencing this test of mortality.
+Last year, the city painted a “high visibility” crosswalk there, so apparently, I was not the only person experiencing this test of mortality.
 Unfortunately, despite the big thick white bars in the crosswalk, it has not made a bit of difference and in fact, matters seem to have gotten worse.

-What I do know is that I try hard to make eye contact with them before I step off the curb, even though it is quite a distance.
-The point is the light is flashing.
+What I do know is that I try hard to make eye contact with them before I step off the curb, even though the car facing me is quite a distance away.
+The point is, the light is flashing and I am in a crosswalk.

-Other times I’ve also come close to being hit in the same crosswalk as cars that are traveling east on West Point Loma approach the right turn onto Adrian Street.
+I’ve also come close to being hit in the same crosswalk as cars that are traveling east on West Point Loma approach the right turn onto Adrian Street.
+As I walk past cars that are stopped for the east-bound light, these cars zip right up, literally into the crosswalk, prepared to do their California stop and nearly hit me, every time.

 I am here to tell you, nine times out of 10, cars turning right do not stop before turning, regardless if the light they are facing is red.
 These drivers usually seem more embarrassed by the experience and avoid my gaze.